the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 			Right click the folder and select "Include in Project"

-	C)	Include into your project main
+	3)	Include into your project main

 			You will need to update the project settings to add the new folder as a place the compiler can find code.